douglasgreen/news/notes.md

 ### Summaries

-Summarize and explain this U.S. presidential executive order using simple English in 1-3 paragraphs:
+Summarize and explain this text using simple English in 1-3 paragraphs: